-(d) Mr. McGuire became Executive Vice President and Chief Financial Officer of the Company during August 2003.
+Mr. McGuire became Executive Vice President and Chief Financial Officer of the Company during August 2003.
 In March 2005, Mr. McGuire will receive a bonus of \$135,000 in respect of 2004 pursuant to the terms of the Executive Bonus Plan, \$70,875 of which will be based upon the achievement of certain predetermined, objective performance-based bonus criteria that had been established in early 2004 by the Compensation Committee and \$64,125 of which will be a discretionary bonus approved by the Compensation Committee in recognition of, among other things, Mr. McGuire's significant contributions to the Company's refinancing activities during 2004.
-In addition, pursuant to the terms of his employment agreement, in January 2005 Mr. McGuire received a \$600,000 retention incentive in respect of 2004, intended to assist him towards funding the purchase of a home in the New York metropolitan area (see " - Employment Agreements and Termination of Employment Arrangements").
+In addition, pursuant to the terms of his employment agreement, in January 2005 Mr. McGuire received a \$600,000 retention incentive in respect of 2004, intended to assist him towards funding the purchase of a home in the New York metropolitan area (see "- Employment Agreements and Termination of Employment Arrangements").
 The amount shown for Mr. McGuire under Other Annual Compensation for 2004 includes \$88,973 in respect of gross ups for taxes on imputed income arising out of relocation expenses paid or reimbursed by the Company in 2004.
 In addition, although not required to be disclosed in the Summary Compensation Table above pursuant to Item 402 of Regulation S-K, Mr. McGuire's compensation for 2004 also included \$15,000 in respect of a cash car allowance.
-The amount shown under All Other Compensation to the New York metropolitan area and (ii) \$2,546 in respect of life insurance premiums.
-On April 14, 2004, Mr. McGuire was awarded a grant of 195,000 shares of restricted stock Awards as of December 31, 2004 was \$484,800, based on a per share price of \$2.30, the closing price of Revlon, Inc.'s Class A Common Stock on the NYSE on that date.
-The value of these restricted stock Awards as of December 31, 2004 was \$484,800, based on a per share price of \$2.30, the closing price of Revlon, Inc.'s Class A Common Stock on the NYSE on the date.
-The value of these restricted one-third on each subsequent anniversary of the grant date.
+The amount shown under All Other Compensation for 2004 reflects (i) \$119,835 in Company-paid expenses for temporary corporate housing and travel to and from Atlanta pending his relocation to the New York metropolitan area and (ii) \$2,546 in respect of life insurance premiums.
+On April 14, 2004, Mr. McGuire was awarded a grant of 195,000 shares of restricted stock under the Stock Plan.
+The value of the restricted stock Awards granted to Mr. McGuire on April 14, 2004 as reflected in the table is based on the \$3.03 per share closing price of Revlon, Inc.'s Class A Common Stock on the NYSE on that date.
+The value of these restricted stock Awards as of December 31, 2004 was \$448,500, based on a per share price of \$2.30, the closing price of Revlon, Inc.'s Class A Common Stock on the NYSE on December 31, 2004.
+Provided Mr. McGuire remains continuously employed by the Company, his 2004 restricted stock Award will vest in one-third increments beginning on April 14, 2005 and thereafter as to an additional one-third on each subsequent anniversary of the grant date.
 No dividends will be paid on the unvested restricted stock granted to Mr. McGuire in 2004.